mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

   - watch
 ```

 Next, it's necessary to begin iterating on `Reconcile`, as demonstrated by the following.
-Note the in-context code comment explanations:
+Note the in-context code comment explanations (and check the [complete example repository](github.com/mdb/sidecar-injector/) if all this gets confusing):

 ```golang
 package controllers